 Can Washington landlords remove squatters?

-While it is not recommended that property owners in Washington remove squatters themselves, they can call police authorities to have the squatters forcibly removed.
+While it is not recommended that property owners in Washington remove squatters themselves, they can take legal action by calling police authorities to have the squatters forcibly removed or filing for eviction.

 Can I pay property taxes to claim my property?

-Yes, if you pay property taxes regularly and on time, it helps to prove that you own the property.
+Yes, if you pay property taxes regularly and on time, it helps to prove that you own the property in the event of a squatter trying to make an adverse possession claim.

 Do I need a Color of Title to claim possession in Washington?

-You do not need a Color of Title for a squatter to begin claiming possession in the state of Washington; however, having one will shorten the period of occupancy it takes to make an adverse possession claim (from ten years to seven years).
+No, you do not need a Color of Title for a squatter to begin claiming adverse possession in the state of Washington; however, having one will shorten the period of occupancy it takes to make an adverse possession claim (from ten years to seven years).